-We assign a ba2 Profitability score, two notches above the b1 initial score, reflecting DekaBank's sustainable earnings run rate in the current low interest rate environment.
+We assign a ba2 Profitability score, in line with the initial score, reflecting DekaBank's sustainable earnings run rate in the current low interest rate environment.

 Owing to its strong and profitable asset-management franchise, DekaBank's fee income represents an important cushion for credit and market-related losses.
-As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income accounted for 78% of net revenues during the first nine months of 2018.
+As the preferred retail asset manager of the savings bank sector and a leading provider of institutional investment funds, DekaBank's resilient fee and commission income accounted for 78% of net revenues during 2018.
 However, the implementation of the Markets in Financial Instruments Directive (MiFID II), which governs the permissibility of sales commission and other requirements for strengthening investor protection, could somewhat dampen DekaBank's profitability in the future.
 Furthermore, the market shift towards passive investments could put a dent in the bank's asset-based margin in the long-term.
-At present, though, net new asset generation from the bank's actively managed retail investment products remains robust.
+At present, though, net new asset growth from the bank's actively managed retail investment products remains robust (€11.3 billion in 2018), while the bank's institutional franchise experienced a set back, with net new asset generation of only €0.5 billion in 2018, substantially below the €13.4 billion recorded in 2017, which was partly due to the planned termination of an individual master funds mandate in 2018.